Model of rupture letter of the trial period: Guide and examples

 - 4 months for executives.

-Note that the collective agreement, the employment contract or the letter of engagement may provide for shorter durations.
+Note that the collective agreement, employment contract or letter of engagement may provide for shorter durations.

 For a fixed -term contract (CDD), the trial period lasts 1 day per week of contract.
 Unless uses or conventional stipulations provide for lower periods, it cannot exceed: